instantiator/blog-source/blog-site/content/post/csharp-aws-lambda-tutorial-01.md

 ### ARNs

 Everything you create and use on AWS has an [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) (Amazon Resource Name) which is a unique identity for the object.
 You can use an ARN to refer to things when you're granting permissions or passing information back and forth.

-They come in a few variant formats, and can be recognised by the prefix: `arn`
+ARNs come in a few variant formats, and can be recognised by the prefix: `arn`

 ```text
 arn:partition:service:region:account-id:resource-id